Latin Language 2

-depending on year of study.
+Depending on year of study.

-This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Latin at A level but did not achieve the A grade necessary for the module Latin Literary Texts.
+This module is also studied by first year undergraduates on the Classical Civilisation or Ancient History courses who have studied Latin at A level but did not achieve the grade necessary for the module Latin Literary Texts.
 Anyone else who is interested should discuss their position with the module tutor.

 - revise for exams over the Christmas and Easter vacations,

-- set aside time for 300 hours of study over the year in total
+- set aside time for 300 hours of study over the year in total.

 Drop-in sessions are an important part of the module, offering students the opportunity to sort out areas of uncertainty as the module progresses.
 Often a quick, well-directed question can sort things out quickly and put your mind at rest.
 Drop-in sessions are particularly important where you have missed a class.
-You are expected to do the work which is always set out on Moodle, but you should use a drop-in session to check on anything you have not understood.
+You are expected to do the work which is always set out on-line, but you should use a drop-in session to check on anything you have not understood.